 This thick, but super-soft pumpkin pie has bursts of homemade cinnamon chips inside.
 (Cinnamon Chip recipe here.)
 It has pecans baked into the top.
 And it has an amazingly simple melt-in-your-mouth cinnamon buttercream that Kinslee piped on the top with a decorating bag and Wilton 1M tip.
 If you love frosting as much as I do, you’ll want to double the frosting recipe and spread a thick layer overtop of the whole pie.
 I may be making this again and doing just that.
 Piping the stars just around the edge gave this fall dessert such a pretty, simple look, don’t you think?

-If you love pumpkin, you'll love this Pumpkin Pecan Cookie Pie with bursts of cinnamon inside.
-It's thick, soft and that cinnamon buttercream frosting on top will melt-in-your-mouth!
+Pumpkin Lovers...you'll love this Pumpkin Pecan Cookie Pie with bursts of cinnamon inside and melt-in-your-mouth cinnamon buttercream on top.

 - 1/4 cup brown sugar